Contrast-Security-OSS/docs/content/troubleshooting/java/application/ImprovingStartupPerformance.md

 <!--
 title: "Improving Startup Performance"
 description: "Instructions on improving startup performance"
-tags: "java agent performance IBM JDK startup quickstart skip cache" -->
+tags: "troubleshoot java agent performance IBM JDK startup quickstart skip cache" -->

 The time for an application to start up, referred to as **startup performance**, can be affected when Contrast is configured for assessment purposes.
 The startup is a crucial time for the agent, as the main operation involves analyzing libraries for reporting purposes.
 Many applications are affected by **20% to 30%** as part of the startup cost for security analysis.
 Some applications can be affected by **2x to 3x** depending on the number of libraries loaded and the configuration of the **Permanent Generation** space.